The Agritourism Premium: Culinary Trails as an Experiential Marketing Strategy for State-Branded Farm, Fish, and Fiber Products

 3. To determine whether emotional consumer loyalty has a latent impact on purchase behavior.

-These experiments will be conducted from November 1, 2024 to November 30, 2025.
-Since the project involves human subjects research, approval from the University of Maine’s Institutional Review Board will be sought in three phases: 1) control group of a panel of 600 U.S. consumers; 2) online and in-person surveys of 2,400 consumers participating in a treatment – festival, agritourism experience, or information condition; and 3) interviews with producers and industry professionals associated with trail planning and implementation.
-For research design, see SARE report_011525.
+These experiments will be conducted from January 1, 2024 to October 30, 2026.
+Since the project involves human subjects research, approval from the University of Maine’s Institutional Review Board will be sought in three phases: 1) online research panel of 900 U.S. consumers; 2) in-person surveys of 400 consumers participating in a treatment – festival or on-farm agritourism experience; and 3) interviews with producers and industry professionals associated with trail planning and implementation.

 Survey topics: Components of the consumer survey will include the following: